daniel-daum/daniel-daum/README.md

-- 👋 Hi, I’m @daniel-daum
+- 👋 Hi, I’m @daniel-daum, I'm a Data Engineer at Candor Technology.
-- 👀 I’m interested in full-stack web developement and data engineering with python.
+- 👀 I’m enjoy full-stack web developement and data engineering with python.
-- 🌱 I’m currently learning react, nodejs, postgreSQL, and FastAPI.
-(Currently playing with dagster, docker, and storybook)
 - 💞️ I’m  also a part-time software engineering student at Arizona State University.
 <!-- - 📫 Reach me at daniel_daum@outlook.com -->